-In 1993, Santa Barbara City College in California was encountering severe traffic congestion and parking shortages, and looked to the city's Metropolitan Transit District (MTD) for help in solving these problems.
-After looking at the area's demographics and student's commuting behavior, the MTD found that Isla Vista., a community just west of Santa Barbara with a large student population, had no direct bus service to the college, Existing travel by bus required a transfer at the city's downtown Transit center to a City College bus.
-The average trip time for this commute was \$5 minutes, and, consequently, few students rode, the bus.
+In 1993.
+Santa Barbara City College in California was encountering severe traffic congestion and parking shortages, and looked to the city's Metropolitan Transit District (MTD) for help in solving these problems.
+After looking at the area's demographics and student's commuting behavior, the MTD found that Isla Vista, a community just west of Santa Barbara with a large student population, had no direct bus service to the college.
+Existing travel by bus required a transfer at the city's downtown Transit Center to a City College bus.
+The average trip time for this commute was 55 minutes, and, consequently, few students rode the bus.

 MTD recommended the implementation of a new express route between Isla Vista and the college.
 The objective of the service was to provide a shorter, more direct route to the college which would effectively compete with the automobile in terms of trip time.
-Of course, adding new service would result in reducing needed service on other lines. so additional funding would be required.
+Of course, adding new service would result in reducing needed service on other lines, so additional funding would be required.
 With the backing of the college, and the support of the region's MPO, the MTD sought and received \$320,000 in CMAQ funds to initiate the Isla Vista Express service.

-The express bus was an immediate success: trip time by bus was reduced to 30 minutes, less than travel by automobile, Use of the service increased steadily; within two years, daily ridership from IsIa Vista to City College had increased by 255%.
+The express bus was an immediate success; trip time by bus was reduced to 30 minutes, less than travel by automobile.
+Use of the service increased steadily; within two years, daily ridership from Isla Vista to City College had increased by 255%.
 This increase in new bus riders proved to be decisive in the campus' approval, in April, 1994, of establishing a bus pass program, to be paid for by student fees.
-Earlier attempts at passage of a bus pass pmgram had been unsuccessful.
+Earlier attempts at passage of a bus pass program had been unsuccessful.

 The pass went into effect in August 1994.
-Overall MTD ridership subsequently expanded by 5%, primarily because of the Increase in City College pass users, Funds from the student pass program has enabled the MTD to incorporate the Isla Vista Express into regular route structure after CMAQ funds expire,
+Overall MTD ridership subscquently expanded by 5%, primarily because of the increase in City College pass users.
+Funds from the student pass program has enabled the MTD to incorporate the Isla Vista Express into regular route structure after CMAQ funds expire.

-The Isla Vista Express has effectively met the traffic mitigation objectives pursued originally by MTD and City College, Moreover, it has contributed to a reduction in SOV travel in the region.
-Perhaps most importantly, the snccess of this new service has helped the MTD to gain credibihty and support For subsequent service improvements, some of them funded with additional CMAQ resources.
+The Isla Vista Express has effectively met the traffic mitigation objectives pursued originally by MTD and City College.
+Moreover, it has contributed to a reduction in SOV travel in the region.
+Perhaps most importantly, the success of this new service has helped the MTD to gain credibility and support for subsequent service improvements, some of them funded with additional CMAQ resources.
+Beaver County's Mobility Manager The Beaver County Transit Authority (BCTA) provides limited fixed route and paratransit services in western Pennsylvania.
+Completion of the nearby Pittsburgh International Airport and the resulting associated development has put pressure on the Authority to expand its scope of services to reach a rapidly growing market.